Devdannetworks/onchain_market/README.md

    - **Delete an event:** This functionality enables one to delete an event they created so long as its settled

 2. **Bets Management**
    - **Place a bet:** This creates a bet associated with a specific event, the outcome chosen and user_id interacting with the event.
-It also increments the total_bets and total_amount of that particular outcome
+It also increments the total_bets and total_amount of that particular outcome.

 ## Requirements